Tag Archive for: Email Marketing Campaigns

 Constant Contact logo

 Hello!
-I just attended a one hour webinar from Constant Contact and I want to share the tips they offered with you.
+I attended a webinar from Constant Contact and I want to share the tips they offered with you.
 The data they compiled is from ALL of their customers, covering ALL industries.
 Keep in mind, the best practices for your specific industry may vary from these recommendations.
 The webinar was called The Art and Science of a Great Email.

 How to increase OPEN RATES: